When it comes to standardized tests, the PSAT and SAT are pretty similar.

 In fact, the PSAT is part of how your student can prepare for the SAT.

-Understanding the purpose of these two tests and how they are used in your student’s academic career is an important part of preparing your child for college.
+When you dig a little deeper, however, you’ll find that understanding the purpose of these two tests and how they are used in your student’s academic career is an important part of preparing your child for college.

 The test gives colleges and universities a common data point that they can use to compare similar students.

 The SAT score your child receives will have a big impact on what colleges they are able to gain admission to, and what merit aid they will be offered at those schools.